TREASURIES-Yields dip as inflation remains in focus

 However, "I would maintain skepticism until we at least see one or two more inflation prints that signal that rate hikes are ready to slow," LeBas said.

-The closely watched yield curve between two- and 10-year notes US2US10=TWEB was at minus 34 basis points, and has steepened after reaching minus 56 basis points on Wednesday, the deepest inversion since 2000.
+The closely watched yield curve between two- and 10-year notes US2US10=TWEB was at minus 41 basis points, after reaching minus 56 basis points on Wednesday, the deepest inversion since 2000.

 An inversion in this part of the yield curve is viewed as a reliable indicator that a recession will follow in 12-to-18 months.